 -

-You want a easy-to-budget solution
+You want an easy-to-budget solution.

 -